Incubator’s Competitive Advantages in the Music Industry

 Financial benefits of the Incubator touring model

 Our touring model is a closed system, meaning everyone involved in it works for Incubator.
-Because we’re not outsourcing anything, we can operate more efficiently and provide everything at cost.
+Because we’re not outsourcing anything, operational efficiency is more easily attainable and everything is provided at cost.

-• Transportation costs will be cut drastically because most of the equipment needed will be waiting for the bands at the Incubator hosting them.
+- Transportation costs will be cut drastically because most of the equipment needed by the bands will be waiting for them at the Incubator hosting them.

-• Housing, food and venue costs will also be drastically reduced because it’s all owned and provided by Incubator.
+- Housing and food costs will be drastically reduced because it’s all owned and provided by Incubator.

 Conclusion

-• Context to the music (a behind-the-scenes look at how it’s made and who made it)
+- Context to the music (an easily accessible behind-the-scenes look at how it’s made and who made it)